ruby-hyperloop/ruby-hyperloop.io/source/docs.html.md

 > #### Tell Me How That Works???
 >
 > A state variables update method (name followed by "!") can optionally accept one parameter.
 If a parameter is passed, then the method will 1) save the current value, 2) update the value to the passed parameter, 3) update the underlying react.js state object, 4) return the saved value.
->
-> If no parameter is passed, then an object of class React::Observable is created.
-React::Observables proxy all method calls to whatever value they are initialized with, and then when the method returns they call a notification callback.
-In the case of state variables the callback will tell react.js that state has changed.

 ### The `force_update!` method